nahuel-ianni/nahuel-ianni/README.md

 ## Welcome, visitor
 ### to Nahuel's profile
-I got lost around Europe and ended up in Sweden somehow.
+I got lost around Europe and ended up in Sweden somehow

 ⚡ Full-stack software engineer
-🔭 Currently working as a project manager / team coach
+🔭 Officially working as a project manager / team coach
 📫 Bachelor's degree in computer science
 💬 Thirst for knowledge